 Shape.
-The most round and the most symmetrical pearls is the most expensive.
-Baroque pearls, which are asymmetrical, can be shiny and beautiful but they often cost less that the round ones.
+The more rounded, the more symmetrical pearl is the most expensive.
+Baroque pearls that are asymmetrical, may be shiny and beautiful but often cost less than round.

 Surface.
-The perfect pearl must be without any marks, ledges or cracks.
-The more marks and spots it has, the less it costs.
+The perfect pearl should be without any sign, protrusion or cracking.
+The more signs and spots it has, the more its value falls.

 Shine.
-The combination of the surface shine and the depth of the shine of the pearl.
-High quality pearls must be open, dazzling and able to reflect any object being next to them.
+The combination of the surface of the pearl gloss and the depth of polishing.
+High quality pearls must be open, dazzling and can reflect any object near them.